What Are Genetic Disorders that Affect Teeth

 Some people have extra permanent teeth that may not emerge.
 Those that do emerge can appear anywhere in your mouth.
 They often have a cone-shaped crown with a short root.

 Known as bad bite, this disorder causes crowding due to the incorrect number of teeth and misalignment of the jaw.
-Surgical and nonsurgical intervention can restore function and reduce pain.
+Surgical and nonsurgical interventions can restore function and reduce pain.

 Gum disease results from a bacterial infection that damages the tissues supporting your teeth.
 The disease can be reversed with proper dental care and hygiene.
 Heredity also impacts your likelihood to develop gingivitis, which is linked to diabetes, stroke and heart disease.